Ministry of Protection Mission Statement

 Safe Environment Training

-The following training courses are required for adults who serve with youth or vulnerable adults.
-The VIRTUS® online training course Protecting God’s Children (PGC) is mandatory and must be renewed every three (3) years by both employees and active volunteers.
-Volunteers and employees who serve in Homebound Ministries, or bringing the Eucharist to the sick, must take the PGC & Vulnerable Adults training course which incorporates the Protecting God’s Children (PGC) training material.
+Employees & Adult Volunteers: Safe Environment Training is mandatory for diocesan clergy, employees and active volunteers working with youth.
+Training must be renewed every three (3) years by clergy, employees and active volunteers.
+The VIRTUS® online training course, Protecting God’s Children, provides flexible accessibility and is available in English, Spanish and Vietnamese.
+Volunteers and employees who serve in Homebound Ministries, or bringing the Eucharist to the sick, are responsible for taking the Protecting God’s Children & Vulnerable Adults training course which incorporates the Protecting God’s Children (PGC) training material.

 Adult Safe Environment Training Courses (English)